Branding a Typeface

-Urby began in 2014 when Jakob Runge was sketching letters with an organic yet rational feeling for a brand.
-From Spring 2015, he began to explore these shapes further and to develop them into an active and dynamic typeface with tension between its geometric and edgy construction.
+Urby began in 2014, when Jakob Runge was sketching letters with an organic, yet rational feel.
+From Spring 2015, he began to explore these shapes further.
+He developed them into an active and dynamic typeface with a certain tension between geometric and edgy features.

 Urby was designed to give strong character to single glyphs and a boisterous and recognisable voice to text.

-Identical character widths for tabular figures are nothing new, but for Jakob the idea of text with equal width in each weight was.
-Having different weights and styles sharing identical character widths allows you to change the weight or style of text without having to worry about reflow: a helpful feature in interface design.
+Identical character widths for tabular figures are nothing new, but for Jakob the idea of weights with equal widths was.
+Having different weights and styles sharing the identical character width, allows one to change the weight or style of text without having to worry about reordering of typography: a helpful feature in interface design.

-Under the slogan ‘not mono, but duplex’, the letter i was the Gordian knot.
-The spacing of the black weight has to be super tight in this letter to be as compact as possible for the light, the light which has to be as loose as possible to work for the black.
+Following the slogan “not mono, but duplex”, the letter i was the Gordian knot.
+The spacing of the black i had to be super tight to make it as compact as possible for the light, whereas the light i had to be as loose as possible to work with the black.

-Urby is supplemented with a pack full of useful dingbats and extra characters.
-Initially Jakob thought about adding complete extra icon sets for different topics like wayfinding or sports as for example Nils’ Jabana Extras does.
-But finally the focus was changed to concentrate on letters and just have some handy symbols included for free to enhance working with the font.
+Urby is supplemented with useful dingbats and extra characters.
+Initially, Jakob thought about adding extra icons for different topics like wayfinding or sports, similar to Nils’ Jabana.
+Eventually, he decided to concentrate on letters and only add some handy symbols.

-After supplementing Urby with a full set of handy of handy dingbats and extra characters, Jakob wanted to go further.
+After supplementing Urby with a full set of handy dingbats and extra characters, Jakob wanted to go further.

-A typeface that’s more interested in having a strong identity than in conventional typographic refinement.
+That’s it!
+A story of a typeface collection that’s more interested in having a strong identity, than excel in conventional typographic refinement.